 The zoning applicable to each rateable land within this category, as determined by consulting maps referred to in the relevant Planning Scheme.

-All buildings which are now constructed on the land or which are constructed prior to the expiry of the 2020/21 financial Year.
+All buildings which are now constructed on the land, or which are constructed prior to the expiry of the relevant financial year.